 - Then start your roux by heating olive oil in a sauce pan over medium heat.
 Whisk in 5 tablespoons of the chickpea flour.
 Keep whisking until it is smooth.
 It will be a golden color and have a nutty aroma.
 Be careful not to burn the roux.
 If it starts to turn brown, it's starting to burn.

 - Whisk in the vegetable broth mixture.
-Cook over medium-high heat, whisking consistently, until desired thickness is reached.
+Bring to a boil, whisking consistently, until desired thickness is reached.
 As it reaches a boil, it will begin to thicken.
 If the gravy is not thick enough for your liking, whisk in more chickpea flour.
 If it is too thick, whisk in more broth.

 - Once the gravy has reached desired thickness, turn off the heat and stir in freshly ground black pepper and kosher salt to taste.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.